Do you have your Christmas Campaigns built & ready to launch?

 However, is there more we can do over the Christmas season to stay engaged with our prospects and customers?

-Some Suggestions for the Oracle Marketing Cloud B2B Modern Marketer
+Some Suggestions for the Oracle CX Marketing Eloqua Modern Marketer

 1. Get the Basics Taken Care of in October

 The easiest campaign to set-up now, avoiding last-minute panic on the 20th of December is your office hours during the Christmas and New Year period.
-Create your segment in Oracle Marketing Cloud (previously known as Eloqua).
+Create your segment in Oracle CX Marketing Eloqua.
 Build your emails, you may want to include a reminder email for those who don’t open the first email.

-When you create your segment and associate it with the campaign on the Oracle Marketing Cloud Campaign Canvas, be sure to select “Add Segment Members: Hourly until campaign is deactivated“.
-This ensures Oracle Marketing Cloud sends your email to any new contacts added to Oracle Marketing Cloud or your CRM (if integrated) between now and Christmas.
+When you create your segment and associate it with the campaign on the Oracle CX Marketing Eloqua Campaign Canvas, be sure to select “Add Segment Members: Hourly until campaign is deactivated“.
+This ensures Oracle Marketing Cloud sends your email to any new contacts added to Oracle CX Marketing Eloqua or your CRM (if integrated) between now and Christmas.

 Remember your can forward date the launch date of your campaign regardless of when you activate it.